makinacorpus/php-xsd-gen/README.md

 # Todolist

+ - use \Override attribute on shadowing getter and setters (make it configurable)
  - Propagate <xsd:annotation> as PHP-doc (missing on <xsd:element>)
  - Make \InvalidArgumentException in create() method user configurable
  - Handle enum: option for generating either PHP enum, or class with constants